dineshj3d/RepData_PeerAssessment1/PA1_template.md

 #### STEP 1 - Loading and preprocessing the data

-Prepare the environment, making sure required packages are loaded, working directory set, check and document session & enviroment is documented.
+Prepare the environment, making sure required packages are loaded, working directory set, document session & enviroment.
 Then download, unzip and read the data into a data frame.

 ```r